scottostler/conspirator/README.md

     npm install

-3) generate javascript
+3a) generate javascript

     grunt

-3a) or to automatically re-generate on changes
+3b) or to automatically re-generate the javascript on source code changes

     grunt watch

 4) open index.html to start!

-5) run tests with: `grunt test`

 # Development

-1) to automatically test compilation and run tests on commit: echo "grunt && grunt test" > .git/hooks/pre-commit && chmod +x .git/hooks/pre-commit
+1) to automatically test compilation and run tests on commit:

+    echo "grunt && grunt test" > .git/hooks/pre-commit && chmod +x .git/hooks/pre-commit

+2) to manually run tests

+    run tests with: `grunt test`